webrooster/CAS_Projekt1/README.md

 </p>

 <!-- GETTING STARTED -->
-## Getting Started
+## Introduction

-With this application you can manage your notes.
+With this application you can manage your notes or to do's.
 Add new notes, set an expiration date and a priority.
-Your daily tasks are marked, so you never lose track of your daily tasks.
+Your daily tasks are marked, so you never lose track of your daily to do's.

 Sort your notes by creation date, finished date, priority or simply list your completed tasks in ascending or descending order.

+## Features
+* CRUD operations - add, update, delete notes.
+* Sort notes by date in ascending/descending order.
+* Sort completed notes based on "completed date" in ascending/descending order.
+* Sort notes based on creation date in ascending/descending order.
+* Complete notes.
+* Highlighted notes of your daily workload.

 ### Prerequisites

 You need a pre-installed MONGODB and NODE.js.
-Instructions can be found on the Internet on how to install this database and NODE.

-* mongodb
-* npm
+The installation of these components is not covered by this documentation.
+Follow the instructions on the official websites of these components.
 So let's get started and take notes!

 ### Installation
 1. Clone the repo